SimonJackson24/AMSLPR/docs/system_monitoring.md

 1. **Alert Configuration**: Verify that alert thresholds and destinations are configured correctly.
 2. **Email Configuration**: If using email alerts, verify that the SMTP configuration is correct.
-3. **Network Connectivity**: Ensure that the AMSLPR server can connect to the alert destination (SMTP server, SMS gateway, or webhook URL).
+3. **Network Connectivity**: Ensure that the VisiGate server can connect to the alert destination (SMTP server, SMS gateway, or webhook URL).

 ## Conclusion

-Effective monitoring is essential for maintaining a healthy and performant AMSLPR system.
+Effective monitoring is essential for maintaining a healthy and performant VisiGate system.
 The built-in monitoring system provides comprehensive tracking of system resources, application metrics, and errors, with configurable alerts to notify you of issues before they impact system availability or performance.

 For additional assistance with monitoring, please refer to the [Troubleshooting Guide](troubleshooting.md) or contact support.